 Scoops, empty bottles, trucks, toy animals the options are endless!
 Filling a rice sensory bin with items for play doesn’t need to be expensive.
 Items from the kitchen like funnels, pots, and wooden spoons are also good for entertaining for children!

 The rice in the bin pictured above was probably 3 “4 inches deep.
 I thought it was fun to stick some items deep towards the bottom as a surprise.

 Thankfully, my kids kept most of the rice in the bin!
 Any rice spills were easily cleaned up with a vacuum, but you could also put a sheet under the rice bin to collect spills.
 When play is over, simply pick up the sheet and pour the excess rice back into the bin.

 RELATED: Calming Epsom Salt Sensory Play

-This project is fun for older toddlers, preschoolers, and school-age kids, but is probably not ideal for babies who still mouth objects.
+This project is fun for older toddlers, preschoolers, and school-age kids, but is probably not ideal for babies who still put objects in their mouths.

 Keep an eye out for safety, and join in on the play too!

 If you want to introduce more sensory play into your child’s day, you may also enjoy:

 - Scented Sensory Play with Rainbow Beans

 Leave a comment: Did your child enjoy this activity?